14 Ways I Optimize My Health And Energy Every Day

 So, go to bed early.
 And, try to go to bed at the same time every night.
 You’re training your brain and body when to shut down.
 Then you’ll wake up naturally, rather than to the alarm.
 If you wake up at 4 a.m., no big deal, if you went to bed at 10 p.m.
 You might be surprised at how rested you are all day.

 Sometimes hormonal imbalances disrupt your circadian rhythms.
-Because minerals are key to regulating hormones, try an organic, plant-based trace mineral supplement (like our Ultimate Minerals, the #1 supplement in my life I will take till the day I die) to help.
+Because minerals are key to regulating hormones, try an organic, plant-based trace mineral supplement (like our Ultimate Minerals, the #1 supplement in my life I will take till the day I die).
 This was key to solving years of insomnia for me.

 If you still need some help falling asleep, the occasional use of valerian supplements or melatonin can help.

-I don’t know if this one is important to everyone.
-But it keeps me happy when working long hours, to think that I have something to look forward to.
+I don’t know if this one is important to everyone, but it keeps me happy when working long hours, to think that I have something to look forward to.

 And don’t forget the long-term reinforcer.
 (When is that next vacation?
 It always has to be on my calendar!)
 Depressed people often say, “I have nothing to live for.”
-We can create things to live for, and put them on the calendar or vision board.
+We can create things to live for and put them on the calendar or vision board.

 I read instead of watching TV.
 Did you know TV requires only your very lowest brain waves?
 Reading helps to keep your mind nimble and healthy.

 Knowledge is always ahead of habit.
 Plenty of us know more than we actually put into practice.
-So we need our knowledge to be way out in front—and then our messy human foibles, that get in the way of good self-discipline, can keep scrambling to keep up with our information databank.
+So we need our knowledge to be way out in front—and then our messy human foibles that get in the way of good self-discipline can keep scrambling to keep up with our information databank.

 Always ask “why?” and then when you find what looks like an answer, remain open, and ask yourself, “And what else?”

-These 15 practices may seem like a long list that takes lots of time.
+These 14 practices may seem like a long list that takes lots of time.
 It’s not actually true, though, because these habits increase my health and vitality and make me more productive, happier, and in tune.